 We will be organizing content and activities around topics, rather than by days.
-As the event has grown beyond North America, we are trying to scale the event so that it works for attendees across the world!
+As the event has grown to include Europe, Asia, and Australia, we are trying to scale the event so that it works for participants across the world!

 Stories about data – For this topic, we will delve into the lessons learned from our own failures and successes in dealing with data.
 We will point you to some of the most compelling stories about data failures, misuse and abuse, and big wins.